 - The market approach will present its own unique concerns related to appropriately matching the subject company’s financials to market multiples, both in terms of timeframe and risk-adjusted cash flows.
 While greater emphasis will need to be paid to net working capital, as well as a host of other factors, from geographic concentration to supply chain exposure, there may be a shift in marketability and control premiums/discounts caused by modifications in M&A behavior.
 In these circumstances, it will be especially critical to not only capture the additional risk components, but also avoid double-counting those risk measures.

 - There may be grave, irreversible consequences for valuation mistakes, whereby goodwill and other long-lived assets may incur unwarranted impairment charges, if the situation is improperly assessed as permanently altered, rather than temporarily disrupted.

 Stoicism is often revered in these times of hardship, and Seneca, the Stoic philosopher, once observed that “we suffer more from imagination than reality.”
 Market downturns coax the worst fears out of investors while they pause and triage their financial health to discern sturdy positions from shaky ones.

 If you are looking for ways to protect investors’ trust and dispel concerns surrounding transparency, incorporating independence into your valuation procedures builds investor confidence in your pricing and reporting.
 This might be a good time for you to evaluate how your valuation advisors can help you offer more assurance around your internal valuation protocols, the valuations derived in-house or the quarterly/annual valuation process.
 The merit of consulting with valuation specialists is no greater than during times of uncertainty.

 If you have further questions about valuing amidst volatility, please reach out to Weaver’s Financial Advisory Services team for more information.
 Stay safe and socially distanced!

-Authored by Tyler Ridley.
+Authored by Tyler Ridley, CPA.